Spider anatomy: Spinnerets

 The abdomen has no appendages except from one to four (usually three) modified pairs of movable telescoping organs called spinnerets, which produce silk.
 Originally, the common ancestor of spiders had four pairs of spinnerets, with two pairs on the tenth body segment and two pairs on the eleventh body segment, located in the middle on the ventral side of the abdomen.
 The suborder Mesothelae is unique in having only two types of silk glands – thought to be the ancestral condition.
 All other spiders have the spinnerets further towards the posterior end of the body where they form a small cluster, and the anterior central spinnerets on the tenth segment are lost or reduced (suborder Mygalomorphae), or modified into a specialised and flattened plate called the cribellum (suborder Araneomorphae).
-The cribellum (usually separated into a left and a right half) produces a thread made up of hundreds to thousands of very fine dry silk fibers (about 10 nm thick) around a few thicker core fibers, which then are combed into a woolly structure by using a group of specialized hairs (setae) on their fourth pair of legs.
-It is suspected their woolly silk is charged with static electricity, causing its fine fibres to attach to trapped prey.
+The cribellum (usually separated into a left and a right half) produces a thread made up of hundreds to thousands of very fine dry silk fibers (about 10 nm thick) around a few thicker core fibers, which then are combed into a woolly structure by using a group of specialized hairs on their fourth pair of legs.
 Once all araneomorph (modern) spiders had a cribellum, but today it only remains in the cribellate spiders (although it is sometimes missing even here), which are widespread around the world.
-Often, this plate lacks the ability to produce silk, and is then called the colulus; an organ that zoologists have not identified a function for.
+Often, this plate lacks the ability to produce silk, and is then called the colulus.
 The colulus is reduced or absent in most species.
-The cribellate spiders were the first spiders to build specialized prey catching webs, later evolving into groups that used the spinnerets solely to make webs, instead using silk threads dotted with droplets of a sticky liquid (like pearls on a necklace) to capture small arthropods, and a few large species even small bats and birds.
+The cribellate spiders were the first spiders to build specialized prey-catching webs, later evolving into groups that used the spinnerets solely to make webs, instead using silk threads dotted with droplets of a sticky liquid (like pearls on a necklace) to capture small arthropods, and a few large species even small bats and birds.
 Other spiders do not build webs at all, but have become active hunters, like the highly successful jumping spiders.

 Internal anatomy

 Circulation

-Spiders, like most arthropods, have an open circulatory system, i.e., they do not have true blood, or veins which transport it.
+Spiders, like most arthropods, have an open circulatory system, i.e., they do not have true blood, or the veins which transport it.
 Rather, their bodies are filled with haemolymph, which is pumped through arteries by a heart into spaces called sinuses surrounding their internal organs.
 The haemolymph contains hemocyanin, a respiratory protein similar in function to hemoglobin.
 Hemocyanin contains two copper atoms, tinting the haemolymph with a faint blue color.

 The heart is located in the abdomen a short distance within the middle line of the dorsal body-wall, and above the intestine.
 Unlike in insects, the heart is not divided into chambers, but consists of a simple tube.
 The aorta, which supplies haemolymph to the cephalothorax, extends from the anterior end of the heart.
 Smaller arteries extend from sides and posterior end of the heart.
 A thin-walled sac, known as the pericardium, completely surrounds the heart.